steveng57/steveng57.github.io/_tabs/about.md

 I am also a Pisces, which is silly because there is no science behind that stuff at all.
 The other thing you should know about me is that I am all about science.
 Actually, that one fact probably tells you a lot about me, from my political leanings, to my thoughts on religion, climate change, and more.

-If you must know, politics wise, I am fiscally conservative (you can't spend money you don't have), and socially liberal (the only thing I am truly intolerant of, is intolerance).
+But if you must know, politics wise, I am fiscally conservative (you can't spend money you don't have), and socially liberal (the only thing I am truly intolerant of, is intolerance).
 Wait, TMI alert!
-That's way too much information already!
+Way too much information already!

 {% include clear-float.html%}